NightLapse-Studios/LazyModules/README.md

 # LazyModules

 LazyModules (LM) is an opinionated framework for roblox games.
-It is based on streamlining issues we (Rusty and Vijet) have encountered making large, complex games in roblox.
+It is based on streamlining issues we (Rusty and Vijet) have encountered making moderate-to-large, complex games in roblox.
 If you use it the way we have used it, it is transformational in what it feels like to write and debug a roblox game.

+The minimal release is recommended; the libraries and practices for the base and full releases are still being ironed out.
+In fact the full release is just bonkers and ultimately an experiment with how much of the "new game" process we can pre-solve in principle.

 # Template file